dev7355608/vision-5e/README.md

 ---

-If a creature is burrowing, give it the _burrowing_ status effect.
-A burrowing creature cannot be detected by senses that are blocked by walls, but can be detected by senses like Hearing or Tremorsense for example.
-While burrowing the creature is effectively blinded and any light that the creature emits is suppressed.

----

-If a token is in the ethereal plane, give it the _ethereal_ status effect.
-Tokens in the ethereal plane can see other ethereal tokens.
-Tokens that are not need _Truesight_ or _See Invisibility_ to see ethereal tokens.

----

 If a token doesn't produce any sound, give it the _inaudible_ status effect, which is right next to the _invisible_ status effect.

 ![hud](images/inaudible.png)

 ---

-_Detect Evil and Good_, _Detect Magic_, _Detect Poison and Disease_, _Detect Thoughts_, _Divine Sense_, _Hearing_, and _Tremorsense_ are all imprecise senses.
+_Blindsense_, _Detect Evil and Good_, _Detect Magic_, _Detect Poison and Disease_, _Detect Thoughts_, _Divine Sense_, _Hearing_, and _Tremorsense_ are all imprecise senses.
 They do not reveal any information about the detected token except for size, location (position and elevation), and player targets.

 ![hud](images/imprecise.gif)